JohnyP36/Personal-List/README.md

 See the **important** note above!

 ## [Nano anti-adblock](https://github.com/JohnyP36/Personal-List/blob/main/Nano%20anti-Adblock.txt)
-Because the famous Nano filterlist are archieved I copied the most usefull rules in regard to anti-adblock
+Because the famous Nano filterlist are archieved I copied the most usefull rules in regard to anti-adblock.

-It can recommended to use _Personal List_ with the default filterlists in [uBlock Origin](https://github.com/uBlockOrigin/uAssets).